latent-to/taohash/README.md

 </div>

-TAO Hash is a Subnet for decentralizing PoW mining hashrate rental.
-Validators set weights on miners based on the PoW mining hash rate they provide to the Validators pool.
-Although the initial implementation will only support Bitcoin mining, this can be extended to other mine-able projects with the same ability to verify miner performance quickly.
+TAOHash is a Subnet for decentralizing PoW mining hashrate- rental and exchange.
+Validators receive hashrate in exchange for weights, and miners speculate on hashrate, hashprice, and Alpha emissions.
+Effectively, Alpha is swapped for BTC automatically.
+Although the initial implementation only supports Bitcoin mining, this can be extended to other mine-able projects with the same ability to verify miner performance quickly.

 ---
 - [Incentive Design](#incentive-design)